sds-smith/discover-breweries/README.md

 Since its original development as a full-stack MERN app in December, 2022, this app has seen multiple iterations, as it has become a personal playground where I can try out new things as I continue to explore and learn new technologies and skills.

-**The main branch is up-to-date with the latest version, branch v3.0_lambda.**
-To view the previous MERN stack version, please see branch [v2.0_mern](https://github.com/sds-smith/discover-breweries/tree/v2.0_mern).

 For this iteration, I removed the node/express server and moved the backend logic into AWS Lambda function for a more lightweight serverless deployment.

-The frontend React app is served as a static site from an AWS S3 bucket via an AWS Cloudfront distribution.
+The frontend React app is served from a static build in an AWS S3 bucket.

-- Frontend code changes are deployed to S3 via aws cli script

 - API calls to OpenBreweryDB are now made directly from the frontend on click of 'FIND BREWERIES NEAR ME'